flunge/flunge.github.io/_posts/Research/2016-08-29-UAV-detection.markdown

 4. Build Caffe and PyCaffe

     For this part, please refer to [Caffe official installation instruction](http://caffe.berkeleyvision.org/installation.html) or my post about [Caffe installation](https://huangying-zhan.github.io/2016/09/09/GPU-and-Caffe-installation-in-Ubuntu.html#Caffe%20installation)
-	If you have experience with Caffe, just follow the code at below.
+	If you have experience with Caffe, just follow the code below.

     ```
 	cd $FRCN_ROOT/caffe-fast-rcnn
     cp Makefile.config.example Makefile.config

     # Modify Makefile.config, uncommment this line
     WITH_PYTHON_LAYER := 1
     # Modifiy Makefile.config according to your need, such as setup related to GPU support, cuDNN, CUDA version, Anaconda, OpenCV, etc.